KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Docker/README.md

 Once Dockerfiles get more complex I also suggest using Buildkit, the new build backend plugged into the Docker CLI.
 If you are looking for fast and secure builds, that’s the tool to use.
 [Buildkit](https://docs.docker.com/build/buildkit/)

+	#Set DOCKER_BUILDKIT=1 environment variable as 1 to use Buildkit
 	> $ DOCKER_BUILDKIT=1 docker build --target=runtime .

 	#The builder image, used to build the virtual environment